realpython/python-guide/docs/dev/env.rst

 TextMate
 --------

-"`TextMate <http://macromates.com/>`_ brings Apple's approach to operating systems into the world of text editors.
-By bridging UNIX underpinnings and GUI, TextMate cherry-picks the best of both worlds to the benefit of expert scripters and novice users alike."
+    `TextMate <http://macromates.com/>`_ brings Apple's approach to operating systems into the world of text editors.
+By bridging UNIX underpinnings and GUI, TextMate cherry-picks the best of both worlds to the benefit of expert scripters and novice users alike.

 Sublime Text
 ------------